-In the previous post we discussed a piezo transducer element and learned how to use it with electronic circuits.
+In the previous post I explained a piezo transducer element and learned how to use it with electronic circuits.
 In this article we will see how a piezo tranducer can be driven or operated using a simple circuit.

 As discussed earlier a piezo transducer basically requires a frequency to vibrate and reproduce the required sound.